DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 ## Two Way Divisible Workspaces

 The Divisible Workspaces design blueprint provides a drastically simplified installation for two-way combinable rooms while leveraging Cisco Pro Series Microphones (Ceiling and Table).

-Note, this concept is **not** a Cisco native feature but a **validated blueprint** that leverages the flexibility and customization capabilities within Room OS on Cisco Video Devices to achieve a predictable outcome.
+This blueprint is **not** a Cisco native offering but a **validated blueprint** that leverages the flexibility and customization capabilities within Room OS on Cisco Video Devices to achieve a predictable outcome.

 The solution leverages the following:
 - Cisco Codec EQs or Codec Pros